SPE-R/SPE/SPE-R-2024-practicals-with-solutions/causInf2-s.md

 Compare these results with those obtained by g-formula and by non-augmented IPW method.
 Was augmentation successful?

-2. Let us the look, how close we get when combining the results from the slightly misspecified outcome model with the correct exposure model using the alternative AIPW-formula
+2. Let us then look, how close we get when combining the results from the slightly misspecified outcome model with the correct exposure model using the alternative AIPW-formula